lambdaclass/starknet_rollup_on_bitcoin/README.md

 make rollkit_bitcoin
 ```

 At this point you should have a DA layer running alongside the application layer (ABCI) and Rollkit acting as the sequencer for incoming transactions.
+You could now run the binary which watches Bitcoin's transactions and decodes the witness into BRC-20 data in order to send mint transactions to the sequencer (`cargo run --bin watcher`).

 ## Limitations and future work